 10. Being organised

-Gosh, think about it back then, I was like, 10x messier than a dumpster.
-Pretty much I was so unorganised that I keep forgetting things or leaving it to the last minute.
+Gosh, think about it back then.
+I was like, 10x messier than a dumpster.
+I was so unorganised that I kept forgetting things or leaving it to the last minute.
 That’s when blogging helped me have an organised lifestyle.

-Hey, why not get organised by having these sweet awesome planners by Erin Condren and Emily Leys‘ planners?
-(Sorry for mentioning them a lot but seriously, if I didn’t love their stationaries, I wouldn’t be mentioning them a lot.)
+Why not get organised by having these sweet awesome planners by Erin Condren?
+(Sorry for mentioning them a lot but seriously, if I didn’t love their stationaries, I wouldn’t be mentioning them a lot).
 I’m being serious, they have adorable planners and if I were you, I definitely wouldn’t miss out on them!
-Quick!
-Go buy them now!

 11. Drink plenty of water

 Did you know, drinking water helps you remove toxins from your body and lose weight?